-A core problem addressed by our environments is that the input to laser and vinyl cutters is a set of lines/curves to be cut, which can be challenging to specify in many drawing programs or in traditional turtle drawing.
-Consider Fig. 2a and Fig. 2b.
+A novel feature of TurtleBlocks and PictureBlocks is that they generate tangible artifacts on laser and vinyl cutters.
+The core problem encountered in providing this feature is that the input to these machines are specifications of lines and curves to be cut, but these can be challenging to specify in many drawing programs or in traditional turtle drawing.
+For example, the cutting lines for the star shapes in Fig. 2a and Fig. 2b can be difficult to specify in many drawing applications.
 The simplest turtle program for creating a star - repeat 5 times going forward a fixed distance and turning left by 144 degrees - yields the lines in Fig. 2c.
 This drawing is not suitable for cutting because it specifies 6 disjoint pieces (5 triangles and a pentagon).
 This can easily be modified to specify the outline in Fig. 2a by repeating 5 times the following code: go forward the side length of one stellation, turn left 144 degrees, go forward the same length, and turn right by 72 degrees.
 But a turtle program to specify the lines in Fig. 2b would be much more complicated.